wincentwang/wincent-blog/source/about/index.md

 ...
 Program Developer

-I write blog article i learned in my work and study about technology,program manage and my life soso. if you have confuse,you can contact me with below email. i wil reply as soon as possible.
+I write blog article i learned in my work and study about technology,program manage and my life soso. if you have confuse,you can contact me with below email. i will reply as soon as possible.

 |No|Name|Description|
 |:--|:--|:--|